 Link Back to Home Page

-No matter what page the visitor is on they should be able to tap or click your name/logo on the top left corner of every page to return back to your home page.
+No matter what page the visitor is on they should be able to tap or click your name/logo on the top of every page to return back to your home page.
 All navigation links should appear on all pages in plain sight, including a “Home” link.

 The most annoying distractions are pop ups.
 They also negatively impact your search engine ranking.
 You want to be free of them if possible.
 If you must use one choose a friendly discrete smaller approach and time it so it doesn’t pop up the minute the visitor arrives and cover your entire frame.